SolidRun/Documentation/a38x/u-boot-v2018.01.md

     # make menuconfig
     make

-This will generate u-boot-spl.kwb to be used on the Clearfog Pro when booting from an sdcard.
+This will generate u-boot-spl-sdhc.kwb to be used on the Clearfog Pro when booting from an sdcard.
 To target the Clearfog Base and/or other boot media, set the following options in *configs/clearfog_defconfig* or through menuconfig:

 - Clearfog Pro (default)